Mervyn Taylor (artist): List of murals

-Expanded information on individual murals
+Notes on individual murals

-Taita Soil Bureau, "First Kumara Planting"
+First Kumera Planting, Taita Soil Bureau

-One of his commissions was a mural at the Taitā headquarters of the Department of Scientific & Industrial Research (DSIR)’s Soil Bureau depicting a cloaked figure using a kō (Māori digging stick).
-In the short film "Pictorial Parade No. 128", produced in 1962 by the National Film Unit, Taylor can be seen discussing the mural with Mr. Norman Taylor (Director of the Soil Bureau), and subsequently painting it.
+One of his commissions was a mural at the Taitā headquarters of the Department of Scientific and Industrial Research (DSIR), Soil Bureau, depicting a cloaked Māori figure using a kō (digging stick).
+In the short film "Pictorial Parade No. 128", produced in 1962 by the National Film Unit, Taylor can be seen discussing the mural with Norman Taylor (Director of the Soil Bureau), and subsequently painting it.

-COMPAC Building, "Te Ika-a-Māui"
+Te Ika-a-Māui, COMPAC Building

-The mural was commissioned by the New Zealand Government to mark the 1962 completion of the Tasman leg of the Commonwealth Pacific Cable (COMPAC) – a huge underwater telephone cable system that connected New Zealand to its Commonwealth allies in the aftermath of World War Two.
+The mural was commissioned by the New Zealand Government to mark the 1962 completion of the Tasman leg of the Commonwealth Pacific Cable System (COMPAC)—an underwater telephone cable system connecting New Zealand to its Commonwealth allies in the aftermath of World War Two.
 The mural was originally housed in the COMPAC landing station in Auckland.
 In 2014 this mural was discovered by artist Bronwyn Holloway-Smith.
 The work was brought to public attention once again through her project Te Ika-a-Akoranga.